carlos-ds/personal-web/articles/online-and-offline-browser-events.md

 ## Navigator.onLine

-The [Navigator object](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorOnLine/Online_and_offline_events), which you can access in the browser via <code class="inline-code">window.navigator</code>, has an <code class="inline-code">onLine</code> property.
+The [Navigator object](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorOnLine/Online_and_offline_events), which you can access in the browser via `window.navigator`, has an `onLine` property.
 This boolean is prone to false positives, but we weren't looking for perfect coverage on this one.

 Mind the capital 'L' though!